 Seniors are privileged to participate in a class trip during their final quarter at GC.
-At a date set by the senior sponsor and Headmaster, seniors who are failing any course required for graduation, have not complete distance learning courses, have not made up courses previously failed, who have unserved detentions, or 30 or more detentions, or owes a balance non their tuition account, will not be allowed to participate in the senior trip.
+At a date set by the senior sponsor and Head of School, seniors who are failing any course required for graduation, have not complete distance learning courses, have not made up courses previously failed, who have unserved detentions, owes a balance on their tuition account or anything that would prevent the senior from graduating, will not be allowed to participate in the senior trip.
 The student who does not attend the 12th grade trip will not be allowed to attend school during that time and therefore accrues absences.
 There will be no refund of any money already contributed to the class fund.
 Cancellation policy: If a student is not able to participate in the class trip, he may be responsible for reimbursing the class for all non-refundable items.
 (This amount may be prorated to take into account amounts paid to the class fund fee.)

-Students are required to participate in fundraising activities throughout their time at GC to fund the mandatory senior trip.
+Students are required to participate in fundraising activities throughout their time at GC to fund the senior trip.
 Eligibility requirements to participate in the trip are listed under the academic and discipline sections of the handbook.